Sharqascc/nnds/README.md

 ## Colab setup (recommended)

-For Google Colab, use a single bootstrap script to prepare the environment.
-This:
+For Google Colab, use the single‑cell bootstrap script below to prepare the environment.
+It:

 - clones or updates the `nnds` repository
 - switches to the desired branch
 - installs Python dependencies
 - downloads the default demo video into `videos/traffic_video.mp4`
-- downloads `sam3.pt` into the repo root only if it is missing
+- downloads `sam3.pt` into the repo root if missing

-Both the demo video and SAM3 weights are hosted publicly on Hugging Face; no HF token is required. [page:32]
+Both the demo video and SAM3 weights are hosted publicly on Hugging Face; no HF token is required.

 ### One-cell Colab bootstrap